amenzwa/amenzwa.github.io/motorsport/adjust.md

 ## *stability*

-- Car does not track straight line at high speed
+- Car does not follow straight line at high speed
   - Increase front wheels toe in
   - Increase steering castor angle positive value
 - Car darts left or right over bumps at high speed along the straight